Skip to main content

 Concepción - Auckland Version

+This version was inspired by the one made by Will Cogley.
+I just made minute changes to that because the one he made had a few small errors.
 The finger joints are very easy to understand, they are basically pulleys, both fixed and free ones, the top joint (distal interphalangeal) has a fixed pulley which is wound around by a string that passes to two free pulleys to maintain independent angle to both middle and lower (proximal interphalangeal and metacarpophalangeal) joints.
 The middle joint has again a fixed pulley, however only one free pulley beneath it.
 The lower joint is a direct joint with one single pulley.

 You can see in the pictures the different components for each joint, the joint feedback potentiometer, the special shaft which I painfully made one by one by grinding the brass shafts to have a 1mm shaved off top part.